Nerajno/Burble-V1/README.md

 - Environmental variables in Netlify => https://tinyurl.com/62pcv6ep
 - Implementation of Sass in a react env and good reasonings why.
 - Mixins and its modern implementation.
-- Cypress and cypress studio
+- Cypress and cypress studio.

 ## Stuff that I still question
 - Mixins